Osborne wants more welfare cuts, provoking coalition row

-LONDON Chancellor George Osborne announced major cuts to Britain's future welfare spending on Monday, spelling out the next phase of a push to fix public finances and straining ties within the coalition government.
+LONDON The Chancellor announced major cuts to the country's future welfare spending on Monday, spelling out the next phase of a push to fix public finances and straining ties within the coalition government.

-"As we start the New Year, I want to warn you about a dangerous new complacency around at the moment," he said in a speech at a car-parts plant in Birmingham.
+"As we start the New Year, I want to warn you about a dangerous new complacency around at the moment," he said in a speech at a car-parts plant in Birmingham, central England.

 "You hear some talking as if the hard part of the job is done, and we can go back to the bad old habits."

-Osborne said he wanted to slash 12 billion pounds from the country's annual welfare budget by the 2017/18 fiscal year, accounting for about half of an overall 25 billion pounds in annual cuts he said was needed to reduce borrowing and help balance Britain's budget.
+Osborne, a Conservative, said he wanted to slash 12 billion pounds ($19.73 billion) from the country's annual welfare budget by the 2017/18 fiscal year, accounting for about half of an overall 25 billion pounds in annual cuts he said was needed to reduce borrowing and help balance Britain's budget.

 His focus on welfare cuts stirred an angry reaction from Deputy Prime Minister Nick Clegg, leader of the Liberal Democrat party which is the junior of the Conservatives in the coalition government.